cubefs/docs-zh/docs/source/user-guide/objectnode.rst

    | Listen and accept ip address and port of this server.
    | Format: ``IP:PORT`` or ``:PORT``
    | Default: ``:80``", "Yes"
-   "region", "string", "
-   | Region of this gateway.
-Used by S3-like interface signature validation.
-   | Default: ``cfs_default``", "No"
    "domains", "string slice", "
    | Domain of S3-like interface which makes wildcard domain support
    | Format: ``DOMAIN``", "No"